eshanprashar/wang-ml-sample/README.md

 2. Using the metadata links, fetch all the metadata provided
 3. Sample 400 research papers based on different criteria (pick _n_ from certain years or select based on _subject_ availability)

-**Key Tradeoffs & Technical Solutions Considered:**
+**Technical Decisions & Key Tradeoffs:**
-1. Sampling design
+1. How to Sample 400 papers: (do it initially or later given)
-2. Ability to iterate / experiment with more data
+    * Sampling impacts ability to iterate / experiment with more data or start
-3. Server limits
+    * Data size can be impacted by server limits

 Based on these factors, I tried the following three technical implementations:
 1. **Scraping everything using _requests_:** This failed because _requests_ does not handle the issue of _timeouts_ well.